-You are welcome to visit my workshop in Pomfret Center, northeastern Connecticut.
-I am available by chance but strongly suggest making an appointment to visit.
-Although I do not have a traditional retail shop, our 1730s colonial farmhouse showcases my work, including remilled antique chestnut and pine flooring and a number of antique chestnut tables.
+Old Wood Workshop is based in Pomfret Center, Connecticut, and you are welcome to visit.
+I am available by chance, but strongly suggest making an appointment to visit.
+Although I do not have a traditional retail shop, our 1730s colonial farmhouse showcases my work, including flooring, tables and other unique architectural items.

 ---Thomas M. Campbell, Owner